cidentertainment/node-replay/README.md

 The proxy chain looks something like this:

-- Logger dumps the request URL when running with `DEBUG=replay`
+- Logger dumps the request URL when running with `DEBUG=retell`
 - The pass-through proxy will pass the request directly to the server in `bloody` mode, or when talking to `localhost`
-- The recorder proxy will either replay a captured request (if it has one), talk to the server and capture the response (in `record` mode), or pass to the next proxy
+- The recorder proxy will either *replay* a captured request (if it has one), talk to the server and capture the response (in `record` mode), or pass to the next proxy
 - The pass-through proxy (2nd one) will pass the request to the server in `cheat` mode, return nothing in all other modes

-Loading pre-recorded responses to memory, from where they can be replayed, and storing new ones on disk, is handled by ... cue big band ... the `Catalog`.
+Loading pre-recorded responses to memory, from where they can be replayed, and storing new ones on disk, is handled by the `Catalog`.

 ## Final words

-**node-retell** is a fork of **node-replay**, released under the MIT license.
+**node-retell** is a fork of **node-replay** and released under the MIT license.
 Pull requests are welcome.